dbsteward/dbsteward/README.md

 Subscribe to the [DBSteward Announce](https://groups.google.com/forum/#!forum/dbsteward-announce) mailing list

 ## Need Help?
-Post and Subscribe to the [DBSteward Users](https://groups.google.com/forum/#!forum/dbsteward-users) mailing list
+Post your question to the [DBSteward Users](https://groups.google.com/forum/#!forum/dbsteward-users) mailing list

 # What / who is DBSteward for?